 - Assaulted; threw a missile at; stalked; harassed or intimidated a person;

-- That officer was in the execution of their duty at the time of the assault.
+- That officer was executing their duty at the time of the assault.

 The maximum penalty for this offence is imprisonment for 5 years.